4305 N Garfield St # 221 Midland, TX 79705

 Scaling & Root Planing

 Our dentist provides scaling and root planing in tandem.
-Scaling involves the removal of plaque and tartar, a sticky buildup of bacteria, on the teeth and below the gum line.
+Scaling involves the removal of plaque and tartar, a sticky buildup of bacteria, on the teeth, and below the gum line.
 Root planing involves smoothing out any rough areas on the roots of teeth to help the gums reattach to teeth.
-This procedure helps reduce inflammation in the gums, improve oral hygiene, and prevent further damage to the teeth.
-Scaling and root planing can also be beneficial in preventing tooth loss due to periodontal disease.

 Oral & Gum Surgery

 We will refer patients with severe cases of periodontal disease to an oral surgeon.
 Gum surgery is a common procedure used to treat periodontitis, an advanced form of gum disease.
 Oral surgery on the gums can help remove infected or damaged tissue and create healthier smiles.
-Gum surgery can also help prevent further damage caused by periodontitis, such as bone loss and tooth loss.
-The goal of gum surgery is to reduce inflammation and allow for better access to the roots of the teeth for cleaning and maintenance.

 Schedule a Dental Consultation

 Do you have red, swollen, or bleeding gums?
 Call Dr. Courter for treatment in our North Midland dental office today at 432-287-9531 or request a dental appointment with him online.
 We will be happy to recommend the best treatments to help keep your gum disease at bay.
+Dr. Courter provides periodontal disease treatment as a restorative dentistry procedure.